tanzhu91/Retail-Data-Analytics/README.md

 ![image](https://github.com/user-attachments/assets/0a8dd1c5-d76b-4ba3-b5fc-b68d2b014e64)

-One of very poorly performing departments number 51 is also on a decline.
+One of the very poorly performing departments number 51 is also on a decline.
 Recommendations would be to shut down ineffective departments and concentrate on better performing ones.

 ![image](https://github.com/user-attachments/assets/033a658f-37f7-46b2-bfc0-560f87e0067b)